-A single hole 23ODD-062 tested the Brother gold target located NE of the Gilt Creek deposit and on the northwestern side of Broccoli Hill.
-Trenching in 2021 exposed a package of narrow high grade veins and veinlets assaying 29.3 g/t Au, 7.8 g/t Au, 7.8 g/t Au, 5.0 g/t Au and 2.2 g/t Au along a 40-metre strike.
-Two short drill holes were drilled in late 2021 the first intersected 1.3 g/t Au over 1.5m and a second hole intersected 0.91 g/t Au over 6.8 m and 2.4 g/t Au over 1.5m, providing the incentive to follow up with hole 23ODD-062.
+Two short drill holes tested the Brothers' target in late 2021.
+The first intersected 1.3 g/t Au over 1.5 m and a second hole intersected 0.91 g/t Au over 6.8 m and 2.4 g/t Au over 1.5m, providing the incentive to follow up with hole 23ODD-062.
 Unfortunately, terrain prevented the preferred hole location and this hole did not intersect anomalous gold.
-However, the multiple high grade gold-bearing veins within the trenching provide incentive to further pursue this target area.